Emily Ratajkowski Looks Ravishing In Red Ensemble With Plunging Neckline

 — Emily Ratajkowski (@emrata) August 1, 2019

-The Sports Illustrated model often shares snapshots into her life.
+The Sports Illustrated model often shares snapshots of her life.
 From spending time with her husband walking their dog to talking makeup tips, Ratajkowski’s followers never really know what she will post next.

 — Emily Ratajkowski (@emrata) June 23, 2019